davecoulter/YSE_PZ/docs/install.rst

 * Docker Swap >= 1 GB
 * Docker Disk Image Size >= 20 GB

-These requirements can be set in the docker desktop app.
+These requirements can be set in the docker desktop app (Preferences > Resources).

 Settings file
 -------------